vpkc-2/CS451-2021-project/README.md

   - CMake for C/C++
   - Maven for Java

 Note that we provide you a template for both C/C++ and Java.
 It is mandatory to use the template in your project.
+You are **NOT** allowed to change any of the file names or the function signatures in this template.

 Allowed 3rd party libraries: **None**.
 You are not allowed to use any third party libraries in your project.
 C++17 and Java 11 come with an extensive standard library that can easily satisfy all your needs.

 ## Messages
 Inter-process point-to-point messages (at the low level) must be carried exclusively by UDP packets in their most basic form, not utilizing any additional features (e.g., any form of feedback about packet delivery) provided by the network stack, the operating system or external libraries.
 Everything must be implemented on top of these low-level point to point messages.

 The application messages (i.e., those broadcast by processes) are numbered sequentially at each process, starting from `1`.
 Thus, each process broadcasts messages `1` to `m`.
 By default, the payload carried by an application message is only the sequence number of that message.
+Though the payload is known in advance, your implementation should not utilize this information.
+In other words, your implementation should be agnostic to the contents of the payload.
+For example, your implementation should work correctly if the payload is arbitrary text instead of sequential numbers.
+In addition, your implementation should not rely on the fact that the total number of messages (to be broadcast) is known in advance, i.e., your implementation should work correctly if the number of messages is infinite.

 ## Template structure
 We provide you a template for both C/C++ and Java, which you should use in your project.
 The template has a certain structure that is explained below: